Muriqui (footballer)

-Luiz Guilherme da Conceição Silva (born 16 June 1986), commonly known as Muriqui, is a Brazilian professional footballer who currently plays for Remo.
+Luiz Guilherme da Conceição Silva (born 16 June 1986), commonly known as Muriqui, is a Brazilian professional footballer.

 His nickname, Muriqui, comes from the district where he was born, Muriqui, Mangaratiba.

 Club career

 Early career

 Muriqui started his senior career in 2004 with Madureira.
 Considered as a talented player, he was loaned to several higher level Brazilian clubs including Vasco da Gama, Avaí and transferred to Desportivo Brasil in 2008.
 Muriqui was called up for Brazil U-20 while he was playing for Vasco da Gama.

 On 14 April 2009, Muriqui was loaned to Campeonato Brasileiro Série A club Avaí again.
 In season 2009, he was considered as one of the best players in the club, with 139 fouls suffered throughout the season, which was the highest in the league.

 At the end of 2009, it was reported that Muriqui decided to leave from the club.
 He joined Atlético Mineiro on 13 January 2010.